zhubao315/learn-agentic-ai/01_openai_agents/-01_openrouter/readme.md

 | Pricing Model            | Pay-per-use based on tokens, some models free, transparent pricing          |
 | Additional Features      | Playground for testing, streaming support, optional prompt logging          |

-This comprehensive overview ensures users have all necessary details to leverage OpenRouter effectively, aligning with its growing prominence in the AI development landscape as of March 24, 2025.
+This comprehensive overview ensures users have all necessary details to leverage OpenRouter effectively, aligning with its growing prominence in the AI development landscape as of March, 2025.

 ---